adaptris/interlok-docs-legacy/pages/advanced/advanced-vertx.md

 __all__ means the message will be sent to all running clustered-workflow instances in the cluster.

-> Note: When this service executes in a service-list of a workflow, the message is sent to the cluster and then immediately the next service in the list can be run.
-This may happen before the remote instance finishes processing the message!
+{% include note.html content="When this service executes in a service-list of a workflow, the message is sent to the cluster and then immediately the next service in the list can be run.
+This may happen before the remote instance finishes processing the message!" %}

 It is important to remember that no reply is ever waited for.
 If a reply comes in, it will be processed as explained later, but further services in the current service-list or even the producer for the workflow will be executed regardless of whether the remote clustered-service completes it's processing or not.